Lotus 23: The 23C

 The 23B proved to be very successful in being a "giant killer" often beating cars in larger classes, but the limited road adhesion due to the narrow tyre width became apparent as the shortcoming in running with the larger cars.
 The 23C was developed using much wider Formula Two tyres mounted on wider 6-stud, six-spoke magnesium wheels front and rear.
 The body received wing-extensions to cover the wider tyres, with the characteristic 23/23B rear wings (covering the top half of the wheels on the outside) cut-out to expose the entire tyre/wheel in the side view.

 Lotus 23 proved a competitive, durable, and popular race car.
 These cars are still a mainstay of vintage racing in Europe and the United States today.

 Including the 23B and 23C, about 130 examples were made in period, but the popularity of the model led to many additional cars assembled from replacement and reproduction parts.
 The current estimate on the total number ranges between 200 and 400 excluding Xanthos and Noble.

 Debut at the Nürburgring

-The debut of the 23 was at the Nordschleife in May 1962.
-The tiny 100 bhp Lotus 23 with the newly developed Cosworth Mk.X 1.5 litre based on the Lotus TwinCam engine shot away from the field of Porsches, Aston Martins and Ferraris with Jim Clark at the wheel in the rain.
-Even though some cars had four times the power of the Lotus, Clark was 27 seconds ahead of Dan Gurney's Porsche after the first lap in the wet.
-Extending his lead on each lap until the track dried, Clark was overcome by exhaust fumes from a damaged exhaust manifold on lap 12 and crashed out.
+The debut of the 23 was at the Nordschleife on 27 May in the 1962 1000km of Nürburgring.
+The tiny 100 bhp Lotus 23 with the newly developed Cosworth Mk.X 1.5 litre based on the Lotus TwinCam engine shot away from the field of Aston Martin DBR1, Ferrari 330LM/GTO, Ferrari Dino 246SP, Porsche 718WRS and others with Jim Clark at the wheel in the rain.
+Even though some cars had almost four times the power of the Lotus, Clark was 27 seconds ahead of Dan Gurney's Porsche 718GTR after the first lap in the wet.
+Extending his lead on each lap until the track dried, Clark was overcome by exhaust fumes from a damaged exhaust manifold on lap 12 and crashed out in the 44 lap race.

+Another 23 with a 997cc pushrod Cosworth Mk.III driven by Peter Ashdown and Bruce Johnstone also attended this race, entered by Ian Walker Racing, and won the 1L Sportscar class with the 8th overall result, beating the winners of 3L Prototype class (Maserati Tipo 61 CDM) and 1L Prototype class (Midship DOHC engine René Bonnet Djet III) by 3 laps.
+It also beat a 3L Sportscar class Ferrari 250 Testa Rossa, 2L Prototype class Alfa Romeo Giulietta SZ and a 4L Prototype class Jaguar E-Type.